daveerickson/NebulaLogger/docs/logger-engine/LogEntryEventBuilder.md

 **Description**

-The same instance of LogEntryEventBuilder, useful for chaining methods
+The same instance of `LogEntryEventBuilder`, useful for chaining methods

 #### `shouldSave()` → `Boolean`

 Determines if this instance of LogEntryEventBuilder should be saved the next time that Logger.saveLog() is called

 ##### Return